 We always love to hear from the blogosphere.
 Feel free to comment and interact with our club below.

 Almost one year ago, when I first started publishing ramblings about my ambitions, struggles, triumphs and personal philosophies around starting my own business, I had no real idea what I was doing.
 I wanted a platform to share my ideas, but to also keep me accountable for continuing my creative writing on a regular basis.
 And for me – this meant blogging.
+At that time, I had no real plan for where this would go, or if it would go anywhere at all.
+All I knew was that this was the first time I could really write for myself and not have the pressure to “perform.”
+This was a wildly new feeling which allowed me to access a whole new level of creativity and improve my own writing over the course of a single year by simply making me do it weekly.

 Can you make money with Social Media?
 I suppose you can try.
 Making money directly is a bit of a stretch.
 Even the soft frenzy of Wall Street buyers for Facebook can see that.
 Here at the Cyber Wigwam we see social media and blogging as an interactive way to keep our customers engaged.
 To pass along our expertise, to keep them informed of what’s new, and to interact.
 Interaction is what sets social media apart from traditional static websites.
 As Seth Godin points out in his book, Tribes, people want to follow a movement.
 Why not make your business or service a movement?
 With the social media elements at our disposal, our clients can be engaged or be part of our business movement.
 Indirectly, having a good relationship with our customer can help generate business.